Feng Cha West Lafayette set for its grand opening this weekend

 The location welcomes students and West Lafayette residents to come enjoy the study and hangout friendly environment.

 Feng Cha West Lafayette's grand opening is today and Saturday from 12 pm - 9:30 pm.
-The shop is located at 100 Foundry Drive, Unit 140.
+The shop is located at 100 Foundry Drive, Suite 14.